oasis-tcs/openc2-oc2ls/oc2ls.md

 | Enumerated | ID, Name, Description |
 | Array, Choice.ID, Map.ID | ID, Type, Multiplicity (#), Description |
 | Choice, Map, Record | ID, Name, Type, Multiplicity (#), Description |

+The ID column of Array and Record types contains the ordinal position of the field, numbered sequentially starting at 1.
+The ID column of Choice, Enumerated, and Map types contains tags with arbitrary integer values that are unique within the type definition.

 ### 3.1.2 Semantic Value Constraints
 Structural validation alone may be insufficient to validate that an instance meets all the requirements of an application.
 Semantic validation keywords specify value constraints for which an authoritative definition exists.